 - Do you still need the data?

-For each of the third party data processors, check their respective privacy policies and make sure that they are GDPR compliant.
+For each of the third-party data processors, check their respective privacy policies and make sure that they are GDPR compliant.
 US-based data processors should be Privacy Shield compliant.
 If the third party is not yet compliant with GDPR or Privacy Shield contact them and find out if and when they plan on becoming compliant.
-In the unlikely situation where a third party data processor is not compliant and has no plans to become compliant by the 25th May 2018 deadline, you should seek to replace them with a similar but compliant provider.
+In the unlikely situation where a third-party data processor is not compliant and has no plans to become compliant by the 25th May 2018 deadline, you should seek to replace them with a similar but compliant provider.

 Finalsite Clients Can Sleep Soundly The Night Before GDPR!

 Another significant part of the GDPR is the idea that digital systems include privacy by design (also referred to as privacy by default).
 Put simply, a user's privacy should be fully considered at the very core of any digital system.
 By default, privacy settings should be set to their highest level with a user given options to downgrade this if they choose to.
-Read this article to learn more about how Finalsite can keep your school website secure.